wdporter/acim/workbook/part-i/46-god-is-the-love-in-which-i-forgive/index.md

 7. The shorter practice periods may consist either of a repetition of the idea for today in the original or in a related form, as you prefer.
 ²Be sure, however, to make more specific applications if they are needed.
-³They will be needed at any time during the day when you become aware of any kind of negative reaction to anyone, present or not.
+³They will be needed at any time during the day when you become aware of any kind of negative reäction to anyone, present or not.
 ⁴In that event, tell him silently:

 >⁵God is the Love in which I forgive you.